sanjitdp/sanjitdp.github.io/_posts/2023-08-23-leetcode-lessons.md

 Other common patterns for binary tree problems include using the preorder, inorder, or postorder traversals.
 The preorder traversal processes the root node, then the left subtree, then the right subtree.
 It is useful because it is the most intuitive way to process a tree.
 The inorder traversal processes the left subtree, then the root node, then the right subtree.
 Finally, the postorder traversal processes the left subtree, then the right subtree, then the current node.

 Preorder traversals are useful because they are the most intuitive way to process a binary tree and correspond to a DFS.
 The inorder traversal is useful because it effectively sorts the elements of a binary search tree.
-As for postorder traversals, Jack Rankin once told me, "all my homies hate postorder traversals".
+As for postorder traversals, Jack Rankin once said to me, "all my homies hate postorder traversals".
 He was unfortunately correct -- postorder traversals are not very useful.
 One example application of an inorder traversal is the Medium problem [Kth Smallest Element in a BST](https://leetcode.com/problems/kth-smallest-element-in-a-bst/), which corresponds exactly to the $k$th element in the inorder traversal.

 ```python
 def kthSmallest(self, root: Optional[TreeNode], k: int) -> int: